Disney Magic current position

-An unique feature of all Disney cruise cabins are the split-badrooms (“bath and a half” configurations) – one with a toilet and a sink, the other with tub-shower-sink (the cheapest insides with a single bath 1 sink).
-Decent bathroom amenities (soap-shampoo-conditioner-lotion), a hair dryer.
+A unique feature of all Disney cruise cabins are the split-bathrooms (“bath and a half” configurations) – one with a toilet and a sink, the other with tub-shower-sink (the cheapest insides with a single bath 1 sink).
+Decent bathroom amenities (soap-shampoo-conditioner-lotion), a hairdryer.

-All Disney Magic suites are located on Deck 8 and feature a concierge service, deluxe design elements, huge Jacuzzis, better quality mattresses and large verandas (among the additional amenities are robes, slippers and a vanity pack).
+All Disney Magic suites are located on Deck 8 and feature concierge service, deluxe design elements, huge Jacuzzis, better quality mattresses and large verandas (among the additional amenities are robes, slippers, and a vanity pack).

 Shipboard dining options - Food and Drinks